-Acromegaly is a rare condition.
-It causes excess growth in the bones and soft tissues of the body.
+Acromegaly is a rare hormonal condition that results from an excess amount of growth hormone (GH) in the body.
+The extra amount of GH causes excess growth in the bones and soft tissues of the body.
 Children with the condition can grow to abnormal heights.
-They may also have an exaggerated bone structure that gives them the appearance of being a giant.
+They may also have an exaggerated bone structure.
 Acromegaly mostly affects the arms, legs, and face.

 - enlarged bones in the face, feet, and hands

 - a prominent brow

 - excessive growth spurts, which are more common in people who’ve had abnormal growth before adolescence

 - swollen and painful joints that limit movement

 - splayed fingers and toes